ajwl/ps1/_posts/2017-12-02-drawing-a-wavering-line.md

 student Amy Mather.
 Here's the [github for her workshop](https://github.com/MiniGirlGeek/code_doodling.git) that involves circles and trigonometry.

-I have focussed just on drawing a line.
+In this explainer post I have focussed on simply drawing a line.

 [View the live examples here](https://ajwl.github.io/drawing-lines/)